 For most visitors, Nashville is better known by its century-old nickname: Music City.
 And while it’s still holy ground for country fans, any true music lover will love experiencing the Nashville scene.

 Spend about two to three days in Nashville.
-While you can quickly soak in the city centre sights, plenty awaits outside of the city limits, too.
+While you can quickly soak in the city center sights, many other top tourist attractions in Nashville await outside of the city limits, too.
 Slowing down will let you take it all in.

 What to see & do in Nashville